yotozangue/yotozangue/README.md

 ### Who is Allan?

-Allan Lima, 18, is a programming student with a love for learning new technologies and music.
-He has expertise in Linux systems, enjoys working with servers and networks, and is currently managing the **Reintegra** project.
-Allan is available for freelance contracts and eager to take on new opportunities.
+Allan Lima, 19, is a programming student with a love for learning new technologies and music.
+He has expertise in Linux systems, enjoys working with servers and networks.

 And yes, that's me, the boy in the picture.